University of North Carolina Athletics

 Notes

-• Former Tar Heel players in the crowd included Tyler Hansbrough, Antawn Jamison, Tyler Zeller, Raymond Felton, Theo Pinson, Justin Jackson, Mike Copeland, Bobby Frasor, Brian Reese, Donald Williams, Phil Ford, Marcus Ginyard, Terrence Newby, Reyshawn Terry, Kenny Williams, Michael Brooker and Garrison Brooks.
+• Former Tar Heel players in the Smith Center included Tyler Hansbrough, Antawn Jamison, Tyler Zeller, Raymond Felton, Theo Pinson, Justin Jackson, Mike Copeland, Bobby Frasor, Brian Reese, Donald Williams, Phil Ford, Marcus Ginyard, Terrence Newby, Reyshawn Terry, Kenny Williams, Michael Brooker, Kevin Salvadori and Garrison Brooks.

 Up Next